healthety/healthety/README.md

 Healthety is a realtime and easy to setup monitoring framework built on Node.

-The server listens to a given port for UDP packets and streams these informations via WebSockets to the fontend.
+The server listens to a given port for UDP packets and streams these information via WebSockets to the fontend.

 ## Installation